Buyers

 1. Hire a REALTOR!

 If you’re reading this, then you’ve probably already reached out to me, or found me online, looking to buy a home.
 As your Buyer’s Agent, I will assist you in the home buying process from start to finish (and beyond).
 Hiring a REALTOR is like hiring any other professional such as an attorney, doctor or dentist.
-You want to find someone who has a good reputation, who is a good fit for you (personality-wise) and, most importantly, can get the job DONE.
+You want to find someone who has an excellent reputation, who is a good fit for you (personality-wise) and, most importantly, can get the job DONE.

 Once you’ve found a great REALTOR to work for you as your Buyer’s Agent, then it’s time to get the home buying process started.

-2. Hire a Mortgage Broker or Lender to determine how much you can afford
+2. Hire a Mortgage Broker or Lender to determine how much you can afford.

-As your Buyer’s Agent, I can refer you to several lenders who I highly recommend.
+If you need a mortgage, I can refer you to several lenders who I highly recommend.
 The lender will ask that you complete a loan application in which you disclose your income, debt, savings, credit scores, etc. The lender will then:

 - Determine what you qualify for and what price range you should be looking in;